Understanding the Basics of Long-Term Care Policies

 Those nearing their senior years need to make sure to plan for long-term care, should it be needed.
 Long-term care is ongoing assistance with basic, day-to-day living activities such as bathing, eating, mobility and more.
 It’s usually provided in an assisted living facility, but it can also be provided in the home, either by family members or by in-home health aides.

 Regardless of where the care is provided, it’s usually a costly service.
 Long-term care often costs thousands of dollars per month, and care is often needed for several years.
-It’s easy to see how it can be a long-term drain on your savings.
+It’s easy to see how it can be a long-term drain on your savings, and can it can even completely derail your retirement plan if you aren’t careful.

-Long-term care insurance is a popular and effective funding strategy.
+Long-term care insurance is a popular and effective funding strategy to help cover these costs.
 You pay premiums to an insurer, and the policy then provides coverage for some or all of your long-term care costs.
 However, policies can vary widely in terms of cost and benefits.
 You may find the choices overwhelming.

 Below are five key components in every long-term care policy.
 If you understand these elements, you may be better informed to make a decision.
 A financial professional can also help you find the right policy for you.